ShawnGardy/HelloWorld/README.md

 ![headshot](35485-clip-art-stick-figure-image-free-download.jpeg)

 # HelloWorld
-This is my first repository
+This is my first repository.
+It Was Created By Following The Steps Following  From The Book Github For Dummies by Sara Guthals And Phil Haack.
+The isbn is 978-1119572671.
+To Be Specific The Steps In Chapter3 Were Followed From Pages 41-62.

 # A Little Insight Into Shawn Gardy
 I live in Canada